nomissbowling/emacs.d/README.md

 ## Consept

-  * I installed 90 packages from melpa and downloaded some other elisp from github.
+  * I installed 88 packages from melpa and downloaded some other elisp from github.
-  * We use lazy loading with 'use-package' and use 'after-init-hook' whenever possible for fast emacs startup.
+  * We use lazy loading with 'leaf' and use 'after-init-hook' whenever possible for fast emacs startup
+  .
   * This repository only discloses personal configuration information, and does not guarantee its operation.

 ## Referenced code and article